 When I first tried to make homemade chicken nuggets, I processed the meat in a food processor with some seasoning ingredients.
 I just didn’t like the result.
 The chicken just didn’t have the right texture.

 I also didn’t like the fact that I had to form nugget pieces from the meat mixture.
 It was time consuming and not something that a busy mom should have to waste her time on.

 The other issue that I ran into was a coating that was too dry when baked.
 Therefore, I attempted to fry them in oil, but the coating didn’t stick to the meat well.
 But this time, I’ve found a method to make the perfect keto chicken nuggets with a coconut flour coating!

 🍗 Keto conversion

 Most recipes use chicken breast.
-But if you’re on a ketogenic diet, you’ll want to use boneless chicken thighs.
+But if you’re on a keto diet, you’ll want to use boneless chicken thighs for a keto chicken nugget recipe.
 That’s because dark meat contains about three times the fat as white meat.

 Next, you’ll need to choose a base for the coating that’s low in carbs.
 Almond flour, coconut flour, and pork rinds are all popular choices.
 Personally, I prefer to use coconut flour.
 But the others work in the recipe too.